zkhechadoorian/ModernDataWarehouseAndAnalytics/README.md

 ## Overview

-This project transforms raw business data from multiple sources (ERP and CRM systems) into actionable business insights through a modern data warehouse solution.
-It provides a scalable, efficient, and analytics-ready architecture, integrating robust ETL pipelines, data modeling (Star Schema), Exploratory Data Analysis (EDA), and comprehensive SQL-based reporting.
+This project converts raw business data from multiple sources—including ERP and CRM systems—into actionable insights through a modern data warehouse solution.
+The data encompasses sales transactions, customer profiles, and product information from a company specializing in bicycles and related accessories.
+The architecture is scalable and efficient, featuring robust ETL pipelines, star schema data modeling, exploratory data analysis (EDA), and comprehensive SQL-based reporting.
+Notably, the project provides insights into customer spending patterns by analyzing sales across various demographics and product categories, helping to identify opportunities for business growth.

 ---